rks101/jee/README.md

 ## Affirmative Action

 As per directives from the Government of India, candidates belonging to the SC/ST/PWD/OBC-NCL/GEN-EWS category are included for affirmative action.
-The OBC-NCL category was added in 1990.
-The GEN-EWS category was added to JoSAA counseling in 2019.
+The OBC-NCL (Non-Creamy Layer) category was added in 1990.
+The GEN-EWS (Economically Weaker Section) category was added to JoSAA counseling in 2019.

 Percentage of category-wise seats for Affirmative Action (since 2019): 7.5% ST, 15% SC, 27% OBC-NCL, 10% GEN-EWS (out of Open candidates).
 Also, 5% PWD of total seats (vertical - across disciplines at an institute).